Research into Practice

 Financing Fortitude: evaluating scholarship in strengthening Victorian rural woman and agriculture

 This research project investigated a group of Victorian women who attended the 2nd International Conference on Women in Agriculture in Washington DC, 1998.
 Following the rural women’s movement of the 1980s and 1990s, the Conference was designed to recognise the contribution of women, globally, to agriculture, education programs in rural areas and commitment to furthering the status of rural women.
-Moreover, attending the Conference provide women with the opportunity to further develop their skills and knowledge through exposure to the ideas of women involved in agriculture throughout the world.
+Attending the Conference provides women with the opportunity to further develop their skills and knowledge through exposure to the ideas of women involved in agriculture from across the world.

 |